JACart2/ai-navigation/README.md

 # ai-navigation
-ROS2 Code for JACart2
+ROS2 Code for JACart2 - Please read the following before continuing

 ## Structure

 ### motor_control
 Contains the code for controlling the arduino board and processes navigation instructions.
-The first step in getting the cart setup.
+This package houses [the first steps](motor_control/README.md) in getting the cart setup.
+It is recommened to follow all of the instructions located here before continuing.

 ### teleop
 Used to manually control the cart using keyboard input.
-Requires the motor_endpoint to be running first.
+Requires the motor_endpoint documented in [the motor control](motor_control/README.md) package to be running first.

 ### motor_control_interface
 This package contains the messages that actually allow us to communicate with the motor control nodes